alverena/documentation/user_guide/data_management.rst

 To change the details of an existing record or to create a new record, you need to (re)define the record properties on its Create/Edit form.

-The Create/Edit form details are described in the :ref:`Create a New Record and Edit the Record Details Pages <user-guide-ui-components-create-pages>` guide.
+The Create/Edit form details are described in the :ref:`Create/Edit Forms `<user-guide-ui-components-create-pages>` guide.

 Tag the Records